haseebanwar/create-react-pkg/README.md

 #### `npm start` or `yarn start`

-Runs the project in development mode.
-It watches for files changes, and rebuilds on change.
+Runs the project in development mode, watches for file changes, and rebuilds on change.
 The build errors and lint warnings are printed in the console as you go.

 <p align='center'>
 <img src='https://res.cloudinary.com/https-haseebanwar-net/image/upload/v1659168243/create-react-package/npm-start_qjwfv2.gif' width='600' alt='npm start'>